 “It’s such a fragmented consumer marketplace out there today that you want to make sure that you’re offering everything you can to appeal to your shoppers and make sure that you not only grow your shopper base, but your retained base, because everybody is nipping at you,” Crimmins said.

-Crimmins’ company, which was known as Relationshop until it purchased the Israeli e-commerce firm whose name the firm now uses several weeks ago, has been working on a scan-and-go system for the past year and is now testing the technology with an unidentified retailer.
+Crimmins’ company, which was known as Relationshop until it purchased the Israeli e-commerce firm whose name it now uses several weeks ago, has been working on a scan-and-go system for the past year and is now testing the technology with an unidentified retailer.
 Stor.ai intends to move ahead with a live deployment of the system later this year, Crimmins said, adding that the company sees scan-and-go technology as a way to reach more shoppers with features that let people access customized nutritional and other information about products.

 Nico Müller, chief commercial officer of Shopreme, a scan-and-go technology supplier based in Austria, said his company has also seen interest in the service from U.S. retailers.
 The company has had conversations with a “large international retailer” that has a substantial presence in the U.S. about rolling out its system, Müller said.